qixils/minecraft-randomiser/README.md

 This program randomises every single image, sound, shader, and language file of a resource pack and automatically installs it into your resource pack folder.

+This has been confirmed to work on Minecraft 1.13.2 & 1.14, and likely works on other versions aswell due to its safe way of randomizing files.

 The default Minecraft resource pack is included by default.
 The images, sounds, and other files included in said resource pack are owned and created by Mojang AB and I take no credit for creating them.